Ali-Asker/Maze-Runner/README.md

 **How to Play**

 Each maze will have an "S" to indicate your player's start position and an "E" to indicate the exit.
-The goal is to traverse to the end with a small number of moves to reach to the end.
+The goal is to traverse to the end with a small number of moves.

 ======================